Confused by all the strange coffee terminology you come across when researching a new coffee maker or when ordering at the local coffee shop?

 Latte Art: The pattern formed when steamed milk is poured into a cup of espresso.

-Light Roast: Lighter body, no oil, often cinnamon in colour.
-More flavour of origin comes through.
+Light Roast: Coffee beans roasted for a short amount of time.
+Lighter body, no oil, often cinnamon in colour.
+More flavor of origin comes through than other roast styles.

 Macchiato: Style of coffee made with espresso and a small dash of foam or steamed milk.
 Literally means “to mark” or “to stain” in Italian.
 Typically 2-3oz in total.

-Medium Roast: Milk chocolate in colour with little oil.
-More depth of flavour with less acidity.
+Medium Roast: Coffee beans roasted for more time than a light roast and less time than a dark roast!
+Milk chocolate in colour with little oil on the surface.
+More depth of flavor with less acidity.

 Microfoam: Term used to describe milk heated to perfection with a steam wand to become velvety smooth and thick.
 Essential for great latte art.